 DAPP will also distribute aqua tablets and water buckets to 1000 households to meet immediate access to safe water while the rehabilitation and construction work is going on.
 The community active involvement in project activities will ensure sustainability and scaling up of activities

-Cyclone IDAI tore through and washed away household savings and halted income generating opportunities.
-To help families recover DAPP Zimbabwe will be responding to the emergency needs of the people through provision of emergency food and none food items to the target households.
-Through coordinated efforts, 1000 households will be assisted to meet their immediate food and nutrition needs for 3 months.
+Cyclone Idai eroded household savings and halted income generating opportunities.
+To help families recover DAPP Zimbabwe will be responding to the emergency needs of the people through provision of emergency food and non food items to the target households.
+Through coordinated efforts, 1000 households will be assisted to meet their immediate food and nutrition needs for 4 months.

 The emergency response is made possible by the Danish Emergency Relief Fund (DERF) /Civil Society in Development (CISU) which is an independent association of Danish Civil Society Organisations that are involved in development work in Asia, Africa or Latin America